9 Things to know before getting a credit card

 Before getting a credit card

-Before getting a credit card, you must know that credit card debts are real and many people are struggling with them.
-According to CNBC, 47% of Americans have credit card debts.
+Another thing to know before getting a credit card is that credit card debts are real, and millions of people are struggling with them.
+According to CNBC, 47% of Americans have credit card debts, and the average unpaid credit card balance is $7,236, up from $7,130 in the second quarter of 2024, based on a report from LendingTree.

 3. Each credit card has a limited amount you can spend

-Yes, there is a limit to how much your lender allows you to spend on your credit card(s).
-This amount is known as a credit limit, line of credit, or personal line of credit.
+Yes, there is a limit to how much credit card issuers allow you to spend on your credit card(s).
+This amount is a credit limit, line of credit, or personal line of credit.

-For example, if your credit card has a $2,000 credit limit, it means you can spend up to $2,000.
-Once you spend all of it, you cannot use it anymore until you pay some of it back.
-Keep in mind that some credit cards can let you spend more than your credit limit.
-This is dangerous and you should not try it.
+For example, if your credit card has a $2,000 credit limit, you can spend up to $2,000.
+Once you spend all of it, you can no longer use it until you pay some back.
+Remember that some credit cards can let you spend more than your credit limit.
+This is dangerous, and you should not try it.

 Since your credit card loan resets as you use it and pay it off, credit card debts are considered revolving debts.